1596 Daylily St • Woodburn • OR • 97132 • 971.645.5490 • gro.DUMeireaF@deg

 I’m a programmer who’s passionate about my craft.
-I tinker with personal programming projects for fun, learn new languages as often as I can, and I am constantly on the lookout for new problems and interesting people to learn from.
+I have numerous personal open source projects, learn new languages as often as I can, and I am constantly on the lookout for new problems and interesting people to learn from.

 Cozy was acquired by CoStar Group/Apartments.com in 2018.

-I am a member of the Ruby Agent team, who is tasked with writing, maintaining, and supporting the code that runs in customer-side applications and send periodic reports back to the New Relic service about an application's performance.
+I was a member of the Ruby Agent team, which is tasked with writing, maintaining, and supporting the code that runs in customer-side applications and sends periodic reports back to the New Relic service about an application's performance.

-I write web-based and command-line applications and services for controlling and maintaining the IT infrastructure of this Portland-based stop-motion and computer animation company.
-I use Ruby and C along with 0MQ, AMQP, Mongrel2, OpenLDAP, PostgreSQL, and other best-of-breed tools to construct systems distributed over three geographic locations, so our crew of 600 artists and their supporting crewmembers don't have to think about technology.
-I use JQuery and AngularJS with HTML5 and CSS3 for web interfaces to these systems, backed by a collection of REST services written in Ruby on the back end that provide integration with several databases, an LDAP directory, an Asterisk phone system, digital asset management, monitoring services, network storage, asynchronous job queues, and other systems.
+I wrote web-based and command-line applications and services for controlling and maintaining the IT infrastructure of this Portland-based stop-motion and computer animation studio.
+I used Ruby and C along with ZeroMQ, AMQP, Mongrel2, OpenLDAP, PostgreSQL, and other best-of-breed tools to construct systems distributed over three geographic locations, so our crew of 600 artists and their supporting crew didn't have to think about technology.
+I used JQuery and AngularJS for web interfaces for these systems, backed by a collection of REST services written in Ruby. provide integration with several databases, an LDAP directory, an Asterisk phone system, digital asset management, monitoring services, network storage, asynchronous job queues, and other systems.

 I was a part of several ThoughtWorks teams hired by Fortune 500 companies to do web application development in Ruby and Java, as well as to help transition their teams to Agile methodologies from more-traditional project-management styles.
 I built web interfaces in HTML4, CSS, and Prototype with Ruby on Rails and MySQL back ends for tracking ingredients from suppliers to supermarket shelves, tracking credit card rewards programs, a customer-facing mortgage web portal for a major lender, and an intranet Java Struts application for tracking claims resolution for a discount insurance company.